nysbc/appion-protomo/README.md

 - For visualization and particle picking, it is recommended that you dose compensate your tilt images before reconstruction if they have not yet been dose compensated and that you reconstruct using Tomo3D SIRT.

+- For sub-volume alignment, it is recommended that WBP be used (either Protomo WBP or Tomo3D WBP).

+- You may also export an aligned tilt-series stack.
+If you wish to export a non-dose compensated stack, choose `Dose Compensate > Reconstruct` under `Reconstruction Actions`, then change `Dose Compensation Type` accordingly.
+If you choose a `Dose Compensation Type` other than `None`, then the stack will not be dose compensated, instead a dose compensation script will be outputted so that you may process the aligned tilt-series stack further and dose compensate at a later time.
+This can be useful for CTF estimation and correction outside of Appion-Protomo.

 Select the correct alignment iteration from which to reconstruct.

 Input an appropriate reconstruction thickness.